-In a classic analogy, if you drop a frog into a pot of boiling water, he’ll immediately jump right out.
-If you drop the frog into comfortable water and gradually heat it to boiling, the frog will be boiled.
+It is said that if you drop a frog into a pot of boiling water, he’ll immediately jump right out.
+But, if you drop the frog into comfortable water, then gradually heat the water to boiling, the frog will be toast (well, boiled).

 Whether or not the frog story is accurate, most of us would agree that gradual, subtle changes are more easily accepted than sudden, drastic changes.